Why Ketamine Treatment for Depression Isn’t Enough

 Other diagnoses that are frequently overlooked may include Attention Deficit/Hyperactivity Disorders (ADHD) in 5% of people, and personality disorders, which involve unhealthy patterns of thinking, feeling and behaving, in over 10% of people.

-While that may seem like a lot of information, the most important takeaway is: a holistic approach to treat depression is the most effective.
+While that may seem like a lot of information, the most important takeaway is: holistic treatment for depression is the most effective.
 So, make sure you are working with a mental health provider, or psychiatrist, who’s experienced in treating all levels of depression, anxiety and PTSD.
-And don’t hesitate to contact us at 612.682.4912 to set up an in-person or telehealth appointment.
+And don’t hesitate to contact our mind and body clinic at 612.682.4912 to set up an in-person or telehealth appointment with Dr. Brian Johns.